 • COVID-19 measures introduced in the Local Court included postponement of defended hearings, sentencing matters likely to result in a custodial penalty and first listing of summary matters involving no bail considerations.

 • COVID related changes in the higher courts included suspension of new jury trials, and specifically in the District Court, of new judge alone trials, sentencing hearings, arraignments and readiness hearings for defendants awaiting their court appearance in the community.

 • Most of these measures were lifted by the end of June 2020.

 The proportion of defendants’ bail refused at finalisation increased in the District Court (up from 29.1% in 2019 to 31.1% in 2020).
 Despite this the number of District Court defendants bail refused at finalisation was lower in 2020 than in 2019 due to the total decline in finalised matters.

 The proportion of all proven offenders sentenced to imprisonment increased slightly between 2019 and 2020 from 9.7% to 10.0%.
 At the same time the number of custodial sentences was low due to the overall decline in the number of finalisations.
 In 2020:

 • In the District Court, 70.8% of proven offenders were sentenced to imprisonment (up from 65.3% in 2019).

 • In the Local Court, 8.6% of proven offenders were sentenced to imprisonment (up from 8.1% in 2019).

-- Median time to finalise defended criminal matters in the Local Court increased in 2020, up from 202 days in 2019 to 247 days.
-The COVID-related postponement of Local Court matters has contributed to the increase in time to justice in that jurisdiction.
+The median time taken to finalise defended criminal matters in the Local Court increased in 2020, up from 202 days in 2019 to 247 days.
+It appears likely that the COVID-related postponement of Local Court matters contributed to the observed increase in time to justice in that jurisdiction.